ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 ### Sharding {#sharding}

 Sharding is the process of splitting a database.
 Subsets of validators would be responsible for individual shards rather than keeping track of all of Ethereum.
 Sharding was on the Ethereum [roadmap](/roadmap/) for a long time, and was once intended to be shipped before The Merge to proof-of-stake.
-However, but the rapid development of [layer 2 rollups](#layer-2-scaling) and the invention of [Danksharding](/roadmap/danksharding) (adding blobs of rollup data to Ethereum blocks that can be very efficiently verified by validators) has led the Ethereum community to favour rollup-centric scaling instead of scaling by sharding.
+However, the rapid development of [layer 2 rollups](#layer-2-scaling) and the invention of [Danksharding](/roadmap/danksharding) (adding blobs of rollup data to Ethereum blocks that can be very efficiently verified by validators) has led the Ethereum community to favour rollup-centric scaling instead of scaling by sharding.
 This will also help to keep Ethereum's consensus logic simpler.

 ## Off-chain scaling {#off-chain-scaling}